ashwinig1988/SeleniumWithJavaPOM/README.md

 1. Download project .
 2.Goto the inside project (Example : C:\PacktTask)
 3. Type cmd - It will open command promt
-4. Give mvn compile  command on command promt.
+4. First give  mvn compile  command on command promt.
-5. Give mvn test command on command promt
+5. Then give  mvn test  command on command promt to run test cases.

  Reporting -
 - To check the automation result , open the folder reports/index.html on browser